 Switzerland, Climbing, 8 days - from £1,795 (land only) - from €2,155 (land only) - from $2,960 (land only)

 Day 1: Arrive St. Nilklaus.
 Group accommodation in a hotel in St. Niklaus.

-Day 2: Take a cablecar to reach 9642 feet, then walk up to the Gandegg Hut (3029m / 9938ft).
-Afternoon ice skills and rock scrambling.
+Day 2: We first take a cablecar and then walk up to the Gandegg Hut (3029m) where we have an afternoon session to practice our ice skills and rock scrambling.

-Day 5: We take the Gornergrat Railway to the end of the line, then hike up to the Monte Rosa Hut (2795m / 9170ft), located on the Plattji, an island of rock in a sea of glaciers.
+Day 5: We take the Gornergrat Railway to the end of the line, then hike up to the Monte Rosa Hut (2795m), located on the Plattji, an island of rock in a sea of glaciers.

 Day 6: Early start to gain the Monte Rosa Glacier and then the mountains west ridge.
-Climb to Monte Rosa's summit (4634m / 15203ft) and descend to the hut.
+Climb to Monte Rosa's summit (4634m) and descend to the hut.

 Day 7: Return to Zermatt via the Gornergrat Glacier and railway.
 Overnight at the group hotel in Zermatt.